ckampa13/EFTAnalysis/EFTAnalysisFitting/SMP_combination/VVV_nogamma/readme.md

 - A single datacard points to all the appropriate shape files, and contains information for all WCs listed above: `VVV.all_combined.dim6_All.DataCard_Yields.vCONFIG_VERSIONS.txt`
 	- Analysis has not fully implemented the multi-WC parameterization.
 The current version artificially sets the "mixed" terms to zero (e.g. `h_sm_lin_quad_mixed_cW_cHbox`).
 - EFT model: AnalyticAnomalousCoupling, using the `AnaliticAnomalousCouplingEFTNegative` physics model.
-- In the current version, all systematics are assumed to be fully correlated, i.e. they are to be used as directly recorded in the datacard.
 - To avoid runtime errors with combine when running stat. only combinations, we artificially add a negligble systematic, `statonly`, which applies an `lnN` scale of value 1.0001 to all processes.
 Additionally, two nuisance groups are defined: `allsyst` and `nosyst`.
 Whether running a stat. only combination, or a combination that includes systematics, one should freeze the appropriate nuisance group, i.e. `--freezeNuisanceGroups nosyst` should be used when running the combination with systematics.